tiansiyuan/kubeflow-docs/docs/user-guide/spark.rst

 Define print messages function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before defining our final pipeline, we spend some time defining following function to print messages.
+Before defining our final pipeline, we spend some time defining following function to print messages in the notebook.

 .. code-block:: python